tambapps/marcel/documentation/src/language-specification/control-flows/marcel-truth.md

 - An empty array
 - An empty Map
 - A [Matcher](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Matcher.html) who's `find()` method would return false
+- A TruthableObject who's `isTruthy()` method would return false

 Any other value is truthy.

-You can also override the truth for your class if you define a function `fun bool isTruthy()`
+You can override the truth for your class if you make it extend `TruthableObject`